jwodder/outgoing/docs/command.rst

     Specify a :ref:`configuration file <configfile>` to use instead of the default configuration file

+.. option:: -E <file>, --env <file>

+    .. versionadded:: 0.2.0

+    Load environment variables from the given :file:`.env` file before reading the configuration file.
+By default, environment variables are loaded from the first file named ":file:`.env`" found by searching from the current directory upwards.

 .. option:: -l <level>, --log-level <level>

     .. versionadded:: 0.2.0